The majority of medical schools in the UK require you to take an admissions test called the UKCAT.

 You will realise that timing is one of the most important factors in the UKCAT.
 We’ll discuss this later.
 The most important factors for now are your technique and familiarity – so before you concern yourself with timing, let’s get you up to speed with what’s in the test first.

-Before we delve into the sections, we’ll introduce you to some important terminology.
+Here we’ll introduce you to some important terminology.

 The questions in the UKCAT are structured into question stems.
-These stems comprise of different things depending on the section – for example, for VR stems will consist of passages of text, for QR charts, tables, etc.
+These stems comprise of different things depending on the section – for example, VR stems will consist of passages of text, for QR charts, tables, etc.

 Accompanying each stem will be a number of questions.
 You’ll be tasked with using the stem information to answer the question.